-So, it's really worth putting the time in with them to start building those skills and get them to that place.
-I promise you; it is totally doable, and it is worth it.
-Same thing with your own chores; doing laundry, making food loading the dishwasher.
-Let them be involved.
-Let them be part of it.
-Let them watch you and play and have fun, but also really see what goes into taking care of a family, taking care of a house in the course of a day.

-Same thing if you have a nanny, tell the nanny, any extra stuff she's doing, or they're doing, to do while the kids are awake.
-This way, naptime becomes a blissful break for you, where you can rest or you can do something that feels fulfilling to you, or something that would be challenging for you to do when you have the baby at your feet.
-That can really be your time, so don't be afraid to use the time when your baby is awake to do some of the things that you want to take care of.
+So it's really worth putting the time in with them to start building those skills and get them to that place.
+I promise you it is totally doable and it is worth it.
+Same thing with your own chores, doing laundry, making food, loading the dishwasher.
+Let them be involved, let them be part of it, let them watch you and play and have fun, but also really see what goes into taking care of a family, taking care of a house in the course of a day.
+Same thing if you have a nanny, like tell the nanny any extra stuff she's doing or they're doing while the kids are awake.
+Then this way, nap time becomes a blissful break for you where you can rest or you can do something that feels fulfilling to you or something that would be challenging for you to do when you have the baby at your feet.

-Another time you really want to employ the "do it first" strategy, is when you're going to sleep at night.
-Especially if you have a tough sleeper, or bedtime takes a long time.
-I mean, these are all topics that we're going to cover on the podcast.
-But if that's something that you're dealing with...
-You finally get the kids down, you're still in your clothes from the day, then you're so exhausted you end up sitting on the couch scrolling or watching mindless television for an hour.

-And then, you have to eat dinner, you have to take a shower, you have to get in your pajamas, and you have to do all those things.
+And that can really be your time.
+So do not be afraid to use the time when your baby is awake to do some of the things that you want to take care of.
+Another time you really want to employ the do it first strategy is when you're going to sleep at night.
+Especially if you have a tough sleeper or bedtime takes a long time.
+I mean, these are all topics that we're going to cover on the podcast, but if that's something that you're dealing with, you finally get the kids down, you're like still in your clothes from the day, then you're so exhausted you end up sitting on the couch, you know, scrolling or watching mindless television for an hour and then you have to eat dinner and you have to take a shower and you have to get in your pajamas and you have to do all those things.
 Do those things beforehand.

 Do them before bedtime.
-Figure out how to make it work, so that you and the kids are getting ready for bed at the same time.
+Figure out how to make it work so that you and the kids are getting ready for bed at the same time.
 Be in your pajamas when you're putting them to sleep.
 If you have a baby that's not eating at the table with you and you want to eat dinner after the baby goes to bed, start thinking about it before bedtime.
-If you're going to make food, if you're going to order food, get that ready to go so that as soon as the baby is down you can eat, you can get ready and get in bed, or just do things that feel good to you in your pajamas.
-Don't waste time that you could be spending doing something better.
+If you're going to make food, if you're going to order food, get that ready to go so that as soon as the baby is down, you can eat and you can get ready and get in bed or just do things that feel good to you in your pajamas.
+Do not waste time that you could be spending doing something better.

-So, those are my tips.
-I told you they were really simple, but they are so important, and they will absolutely be life changing.
-Do things while your baby or your kids are awake and do it first.
-Figure out what your priority is, what you want to get done, and do it as soon as you have the opportunity.
+So those are my tips.
+I told you they were really simple, but they are so important and they will absolutely be life-changing.
+Do things while your baby or your kids are awake.
+And do it first, figure out what your priority is, what you want to get done, and do it as soon as you have the opportunity.